-- We cover prescribed drugs and medications, as described in the chart beginning on the page 60. - All benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. - The calendar year prescription drug deductible is: \$200 per person.
+- We cover prescribed drugs and medications, as described in the chart beginning on the page 62. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - The calendar year prescription drug deductible is: \$200 per person.
 This is a separate deductible from the Plan's calendar year deductible and applies to prescription drugs that you buy at any network or non-network retail drugstore or pharmacy.
 The prescription drug deductible applies to almost all benefits in this Section.
 We added ("No deductible") to show when the prescription drug deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use a network provider.
 When no network provider is available, out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR CERTAIN DRUGS.